scottolivermorgan/NAS_drive/README.md

 ## First debug the connection:

-## copy ssh keys from windows to ubuntu and
+ copy ssh keys from windows to ubuntu and
 `chmod 600 /home/<user>/.ssh/id_rsa`

+-set .env in compose dirs